paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 4. Run integration tests: `python tests/test_integration.py`
 5. Review test results and fix any issues
 6. Perform manual testing to catch any edge cases or user experience issues
+7. Update documentation if any changes were made during testing